feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 used in the calculation of the PSI values contains all observations with `var_1` lower or equal to 0.5.
 The test dataframe contains all other values.

-This is shown by inspecting the dataframe from the `split_dataframe` method.
+This is shown by inspecting the dataframe using the `split_dataframe` method.

 .. code:: python